DeadClap/tblrp-docs/penal.md

 1. A person who intentionally puts another in the reasonable belief of imminent physical harm or offensive contact is guilty under this code section.

-\- Violations of Penal Code (1)02 are a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (1)02 are a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 NOTE: Assault is defined by distance the threats occur.
 Someone a few feet away threatening to harm or kill you at any moment is assault.
 Criminal Threats is less severe as there’s a distance that someone can escape through, or that the perpetrator has more time to reconsider the threat.
 Any unwanted physical contact is considered to be battery, however grabbing someone during a threat may be either assault or battery, depending on intention and interpretation.